 Cannabis contains several components known as cannabinoids including THC and CBD.
 Both bind with the human body's endocannabinoid system which influences memory, appetite, and immune function, according to a study by the Hebrew University Medical School.
 A 2011 study conducted on mice found that CBD can treat liver disease.

-However, it is important to understand that there are two varieties of CBD in the market—one is obtained from marijuana and while other is from hemp.
+However, it is important to understand that there are two varieties of CBD in the market—one is obtained from marijuana, and while the other is from hemp.
 Marijuana is harvested for its buds that can get your high.
 Hemp, on the other hand, is harvested for the stalks and seeds which are less psychoactive.
-It is better to consult your doctor to get a right CBD form for your liver disease.
+It is better to consult your doctor to get the right CBD form for your liver disease.

-[Editor’s Note: Please discuss whether you can benefit from CBD with a qualified medical professional.
-Our sponsor, Barlean’s, has two varieties of hemp-derived CBD, one is extra strength and one is organic.
-You can visit Barleans.com for more information.]
+[Editor's Note: Please discuss whether you can benefit from CBD with a qualified medical professional.]

 4. Fatty Fish

-Eating fish provides your liver with healthy fat.
-According to an article published in the World Journal of Gastroenterology, fatty fish helps maintain enzyme levels, eases inflammation and reduces fat build up.
-Taking omega 3 fatty fish can benefit your liver.
+Eating fish provides your liver with a healthy fat.
+According to an article published in the World Journal of Gastroenterology, fatty fish helps maintain enzyme levels, eases inflammation, and reduces fat build-up.
+Taking omega 3 supplements can benefit your liver.

 5. Olive Oil

-This is because olive oil is packed with healthy fat, which is beneficial for heart, metabolism and the liver.
+This is because olive oil is packed with healthy fat, which is beneficial for the heart, metabolism, and liver.
 One study (conducted on 11 people) found that taking one tbsp. of olive oil per day improved liver enzyme and fat levels.
 Besides, the oil boosts the levels of a protein related to positive metabolic effects.

 An observational study in 106 people having non-alcoholic fatty liver disease found that eating nuts is related to improved levels of liver enzymes.